YUJI-AKAMATSU/research/README.md

 Through solution development and deployment, I contributed to data infrastructure development and digital transformation initiatives.<br>
 These efforts focused on data-driven visualization and decision support for operational improvements.

-In real-world environments, decision-making often requires anticipating future conditions beyond traditional data analysis.<br>
+In real-world environments, decision-making often requires anticipating future conditions beyond traditional reactive data analysis.
-From these experiences, I recognized the importance of proactive information utilization, including forecasting and future estimation.
+Through these experiences, I recognized the importance of proactive information utilization, including forecasting and future-state estimation.

-Based on this perspective, this research integrates images, data, and AI to estimate future states and support decision-making.<br>
+Based on this perspective, this research integrates images, data, and AI to estimate future states and connect them to decision-making processes.
+In addition, inspired by the concept of Plurality, I am also interested in collaborative decision-making frameworks that coordinate diverse values and intentions across multiple agents.

 Through both practical experience and research activities, this work aims to contribute to industrial AI applications and operational improvements.
 ---

 ### Research